Early Childhood Data Collection Requirements

 Grade 2 Requirements

-In accordance with TEC §28.006(c), school systems must collect data regarding student reading proficiency using an approved instrument (either from the Commissioner's List or selected by a district-level committee as authorized under TEC §28.006 (b)) for all students in grade 2.
+School systems should collect data regarding student reading proficiency using an approved instrument (either from the Commissioner's List or selected by a district-level committee) for all students in grades 1 and 2.

 Jump to Statutory References